I Was in China & Here’s Why I Still Needed a Sample

 Colorful illustration showing China-based product sourcing and shipping logistics, with delivery vehicles, packages, and a map of China symbolizing the process after attending trade fairs.

-The sample you touch at a China trade fair is the Beyoncé version.
+The product sample you touch at a China trade fair is the Beyoncé version.
+Perfect lighting.
+Best materials.
+Full performance.

-And that, darling, is exactly why you ALWAYS order a sample — even if you’ve already held the product in your hands.
+And this—right here—is why you always order a sample, even when you’ve already held the product in your hands.

 Check on my post on How to Source a Product in China.